 A lick of paint is a great way to change the atmosphere of a room and, with many of us having more free time, this time at home has been a great time to get creative.
 Many Brits are using this time to refresh their homes, and then taking to Instagram to upload snapshots of their handy-work.
 Lucky for us, many of these are hashtagged with the exact paint colour, so we can now only browse paint colour ideas, but see exactly how many times a particular paint colour has been uploaded.

-The research, compiled by Homehow.co.uk, revealed that the most popular colours are greys, greens and blues, but there are a couple popular pink shades too.
+The research revealed that the most popular colours are greys, greens and blues, but there are a couple popular pink shades too.
 Curious to see the world's most popular paint colours?

 1. PARIS GREY, ZOFFANY

-Paris Grey by Zoffany is the most ‘Instagrammed’ paint colour of 2020, with 23,971 photos so far – and counting.
+Paris Grey by Zoffany was the most ‘Instagrammed’ paint colour of 2020, with over 23,971 photos uploaded.
 A soft, gentle colour, Paris Grey is inspired by the elegant chateaux or old Swedish manors.
 It’s popular due to its versatility and simplicity, is easy to accessorise and works well in all rooms.

 2. GREEN SMOKE, FARROW & BALL